zhaotian2470/reading-notes/cmds/maven.md

 ## Commands
 ```
+mvn clean	# removes file generated at build-time in a project's directory (target by default)
 mvn dependency:tree
 mvn help:active-profiles
 mvn help:effective-pom
-help:effective-settings
+mvn help:effective-settings
+mvn install	# installs the package into the local repository for use as a dependency in other projects locally.
+mvn package	# copies the final package to the remote repository for sharing with other developers and projects.
-mvn package # use build plugins for spring boot, and run by java, such as java -jar target/koo-ds-webapp-product-stock-0.0.1-SNAPSHOT.jar
+          	# if use build plugins for spring boot, we can run it, such as: java -jar target/koo-ds-webapp-product-stock-0.0.1-SNAPSHOT.jar
 ```

 ## Parameter